CollaborativeTextArea/textarea/README.md

 > Ok, enough writing, you get the point now.
 >
-> Yo, if you're having difficulty coding, just turn on night mode in your browser!!
+> Yo, just fixed the light and dark mode issue!!
 >
 > Or, if anything else, well, idk, do an issue I guess?